Pyridine: Hydrogenation and reduction

 Piperidine is produced by hydrogenation of pyridine with a nickel-, cobalt-, or ruthenium-based catalyst at elevated temperatures.
-The hydrogenation of pyridine to piperidine releases 193.8 kJ·mol−1, which is slightly less than the energy of the hydrogenation of benzene (205.3 kJ·mol−1).
+The hydrogenation of pyridine to piperidine releases 193.8 kJ/mol, which is slightly less than the energy of the hydrogenation of benzene (205.3 kJ/mol).

 Partially hydrogenated derivatives are obtained under milder conditions.
 For example, reduction with lithium aluminium hydride yields a mixture of 1,4-dihydropyridine, 1,2-dihydropyridine, and 2,5-dihydropyridine.
 Selective synthesis of 1,4-dihydropyridine is achieved in the presence of organometallic complexes of magnesium and zinc, and (Δ3,4)-tetrahydropyridine is obtained by electrochemical reduction of pyridine.
 Birch reduction converts pyridine to dihydropyridines.

 Lewis basicity and coordination compounds

 Pyridine is a Lewis base, donating its pair of electrons to a Lewis acid.
 Its Lewis base properties are discussed in the ECW model.
 Its relative donor strength toward a series of acids, versus other Lewis bases, can be illustrated by C-B plots.
-The plots shown in this paper used older parameters.
-Improved E&C parameters are listed in ECW model.
 One example is the sulfur trioxide pyridine complex (melting point 175 °C), which is a sulfation agent used to convert alcohols to sulfate esters.
 Pyridine-borane (C5H5NBH3, melting point 10–11 °C) is a mild reducing agent.

 Transition metal pyridine complexes are numerous.

 Typical octahedral complexes have the stoichiometry MCl2(py)4 and MCl3(py)3.
 Octahedral homoleptic complexes of the type M(py)6(+) are rare or tend to dissociate pyridine.
 Numerous square planar complexes are known, such as Crabtree's catalyst.
 The pyridine ligand replaced during the reaction is restored after its completion.

 The η6 coordination mode, as occurs in η6 benzene complexes, is observed only in sterically encumbered derivatives that block the nitrogen center.